kk7nc/Text_Classification/README.rst

 Conditional Random Field (CRF)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Conditional Random Field (CRF) is an undirected graphical model as shown in figure.
 CRFs state the conditional probability of a label sequence *Y* give a sequence of observation *X* *i.e.* P(Y|X).
-CRFs can incorporate complex features of observation sequence without violating the independence assumption by modeling the conditional probability of the label sequence rather than the joint probability P(X,Y).
+CRFs can incorporate complex features of observation sequence without violating the independence assumption by modeling the conditional probability of the label sequences rather than the joint probability P(X,Y).
 The concept of clique which is a fully connected subgraph and clique potential are used for computing P(X|Y).
-Considering one potential function for each clique of the graph, the probability of a variable configuration is corresponding to the product of a series of non-negative potential function.
+Considering one potential function for each clique of the graph, the probability of a variable configuration corresponds to the product of a series of non-negative potential function.
 The value computed by each potential function is equivalent to the probability of the variables in its corresponding clique taken on a particular configuration.

 .. image:: docs/pic/CRF.png